MarioJrodas/osticket-prereqs/README.md

 ---

-2. Install IIS with CGI
+Step 2.
+Install IIS with CGI

 	- Click Start, then open the Control Panel.
 	- Go to Programs, then click Turn Windows features on or off.